TheOsceola - Takeaways, notes from FSU's win over Miami

 While Miami fielded the onside kick and got a field-goal attempt, the Hurricanes then punted on five straight possessions.
 FSU’s defense generated 24 offensive yards and converted for only one first down in that stretch.

-The Hurricanes got an 85-yard touchdown on a busted coverage, but the defense was overall quite good outside of the chunk plays allowed.
+The Hurricanes got an 85-yard touchdown on a busted coverage, but the defense was overall quite good outside of Miami's eight big plays.

 The Seminoles used some big plays to move down the field and generate points.
 Ja’Khi Douglas’ 62-yard catch-and-run set up a chip-shot field-goal attempt.
 Trey Benson then weaved through the Miami defense on a 38-yard touchdown.
 And Keon Coleman’s 57-yard punt return set up FSU at the Miami 10, and Coleman caught a 6-yard TD pass to put FSU ahead 27-13.